Making psutil twice as fast

 return wrapper

-In order to measure the various speedups I finally wrote a benchmark script (well, two actually) and kept tuning until I was sure the various changes made psutil actually faster.
-The benchmark scripts calculate the speedup you can get if you call all the "grouped" methods together (best case scenario).
+To measure the speedup I wrote a benchmark script (well, two actually), and kept tuning until I was sure the change actually made psutil faster.
+The scripts report the speedup for calling all the "grouped" methods together (best-case scenario).

 Linux: +2.56x speedup